 In addition to increased and improved routing and scheduling, it will be necessary for MART to maintain and improve the operating condition of its vehicle fleet.
-Expansion of MART maintenance/storage facility at Water Street in Fitchburg was completed in March, 2001.
+Expansion of MART maintenance/storage facility at Water Street in Fitchburgwas completed in March, 2001.
 This facility includes four additional service bays and additional administrative space.
-In 2011, MART completed the storage facility expansion for 100 buses and vans with a bus wash at 840 Main Street in Leominster.
 The present vehicle fleet is constantly being replaced with new lift equipped ADA compliant equipment.
 The Montachusett TIP process should continue to be utilized to upgrade and replace buses and vans for the MART fleet.

 In order to maintain quality levels of service, a fare increase was initiated in FY 2006/2007.
 MART had not increased fares in ten years due to the escalating demand and the freeze on Commonwealth funding.
 This fare increase is an important part of the overall financing of MART.
 MART is considering a fare increase in calendar year 2015.